breppo/Volatility-BitLocker/README.md

 Available options:

-- Dump-dir: Dump the key to use it with bdemount, need an output path
+- Dump-dir: Dump the key to use it with bdemount, requires an output path
-- Dislocker: Dump the key to use it with Dislocker, need an output path
+- Dislocker: Dump the key to use it with Dislocker, requires an output path
 - Verbose: Add more information about the memory pools currently reviewed
 - Debug: When the correct FVEK is not returned, it might help